 If you plan to get married during the hotter months, consider an early morning wedding.
 On the East Coast, you can say I do with the sunrise.
 On the West, you’ll enjoy cooler temperatures during your ceremony.
 Either way, you can spend the entire day celebrating your new “married” status on the beach!

 The #1 reason to have a Florida beach wedding is to say “I do” with your toes in the sand.
 However, it is Florida, equally famous for sudden summer showers as it is for endless sunshine, so it’s always good to have a Plan B. Be sure to find a venue that has an inclement weather plan ready, preferably one that keeps your guests dry but still lets you enjoy a view of the water.
 That way you’ll still be near the beach, even if you aren’t right on it.

 All of our venues have a bad weather Plan B. Check out our venues & start planning your dream beach wedding with us!

 If you’re having destination wedding, you’ll want to be sure your traveling guests have plenty of entertainment options within reach, and within budget.
 That’s pretty easy on Florida’s West Coast.
 Rent jet-skis, ride horses in the waves, take a sunset cruise, charter a fishing boat, go on nature hikes — you can even canoe through mangroves or swim with the manatees.

 How much, or how little, do you want to DIY?

 This might be your most important decision.
-Weddings have a lot of logistics, and beach weddings have even more considerations, like beach permits.
+Doing-it-yourself can help you manage your wedding budget but remember: weddings have a lot of logistics, and beach weddings even more so, like beach permits.
 Even if you want to handle a lot of the decorations and style choices, you may want to opt for a venue that can help you handle the rest of the details.
 Then all you have to do is show up and enjoy your magical beach wedding day!

 Getting married?
 Congratulations!